dennisinteractive/dennisdigital-cucumberjs/README.md

 `./node_modules/.bin/cucumber-js --require node_modules/dennisdigital-cucumberjs --require features`

 Alternatively you can add this as an NPM script:

 ```
   "scripts": {
-    "tests": "npm i && node_modules/.bin/cucumber-js --tags @node --require node_modules/dennisdigital-cucumberjs --require features"
+    "tests": "node_modules/.bin/cucumber-js --require node_modules/dennisdigital-cucumberjs --require features"
   }
 ```

 `npm run tests`

+And then options can be passed like so:

+`npm run tests -- --tags @mytesttag`

-The base url can also be set in your `package.json`:
+The base url can and should be set in your `package.json`:

 ```
   "options": {